hansen1416/UH-1/README.md

 python inference.py
 ```

+The generated keypoint is in this shape: `[number of frames, 34-dim keypoint]`, where the `34-dim keypoint = 27-dim DoFs joint pose value + 3-dim root position + 4-dim root orientation`.

 ### Visualize

+Visualize these keypoints by directly setting DoFs pose,

 - Change the `file_list` in `visualize.py` to the generated humaoid motion file names.
 - Run the following commands, and the rendered video will be stored in the `output` folder.